apache/incubator-hugegraph-doc/content/en/docs/guides/faq.md

   RocksDB requires gcc 4.3.0 (GLIBCXX_3.4.10) and above

-- Execution `init-store.sh` reports an error: `NoHostAvailableException`
+- The error `NoHostAvailableException` occurred while executing `init-store.sh`.

-  `NoHostAvailableException` It means that the service cannot be connected to `Cassandra`.
-If you are sure to use the `cassandra` backend, please install and start the service first.
-As for the fact that this prompt itself may not be straightforward enough, we will update the documentation to explain it.
+  `NoHostAvailableException` means that the `Cassandra` service cannot be connected to.
+If you are sure that you want to use the Cassandra backend, please install and start this service first.
+As for the message itself, it may not be clear enough, and we will update the documentation to provide further explanation.

 - The `bin` directory contains `start-hugegraph.sh`, `start-restserver.sh` and `start-gremlinserver.sh`.
 These scripts seem to be related to startup.
 Which one should be used?